-Our doctors can treat deeply infected and injured teeth using root canal therapy.
+Our general doctors can treat deeply infected and injured teeth using root canal therapy.
 Root canal therapy prevents tooth loss.
 Our primary objective is to always try to maintain the natural dentition by using various endodontic methods.
 Sometimes extra endodontic care is required for some patients.
 Our Doctors can make professional assessments, and refer out to Endodontic Specialists if needed.

 Root canals are one of the most common dental procedures.
 This simple treatment can save your natural teeth and prevent the need for dental implants or bridges.
 For more information on root canal treatment, call our office today.